 Each month there is a new subject to study, and each week has new lessons.
 You can choose how you’d like to use the weekly lessons.
 If you have your homeschool set up in a more traditional way, you may want to do just a little bit each day.
 If you’re like us and enjoy working on more of a block schedule, you can totally do a weekly lesson all in one day.

-During the few months we’ve been using Art History Kids, my kids have learned about famous Artists like Seurat, Klimt, and Kandinsky.
+During the few months we’ve been using Art History Kids, my kids have learned about famous artists like Seurat, Klimt, and Kandinsky.
 Are you sitting here thinking, “I have no idea who these people are…”?
 Don’t worry, I didn’t either!
 That’s how truly open and go this art curriculum is.
 I’ve been learning right along with my kids and we’ve all enjoyed every second of it.
-You don’t need to have any art background or knowledge to add this to your homeschool.
+You don’t need to have any art background or knowledge to add this art curriculum to your homeschool.

-So, I mentioned that I have never been a fan of formal art before Art History Kids, right?
+So, I mentioned that I have never been a fan of formal homeschool art curriculum before Art History Kids, right?
 When I was in school, I had a very discouraging art teacher.
 I have never been very talented in drawing or painting, unless you count making stick figures or color by numbers.
 This art teacher basically squelched my chance of ever attempting to learn more about art during my school career because of my lack of talent in these areas.

 If I had Lotus, the creator of Art History Kids, as my art teacher, I know that I would have had a very different view on art growing up!
 The lessons in The Studio stress flexibility.
 They encourage open ended questions, having the kids use their interpretation of the art, and to just get into the subject at hand and assigned art projects with joy.
 Kids are encouraged to do their own thing with the assignments and have options on how they can complete the projects.